 User Personas - Persona modeling is a critical part of the design process and involves defining the various users that may interface with the system.
 Software designed for an engineer may have a fundamentally different design approach versus software designed for a teacher or parent.
 Understanding these various personas will help us define the architecture of the application itself, which becomes increasingly important if there are multiple roles interfacing with the application at any given time.

 Information Architecture - "IA" is a formal structural design process for software systems that generally culminates in the production of "Wireframes."
 Simply producing the wireframes does not necessarily mean an appropriate Information Architecture process was implemented.
-Since the process defines the locations of every interface within the mobile or web application, IA requires that the Information Architect be up to date in the industry's best practices for User Experience and User Interface Design, such that the software system is easily utilized by its intended audience.
+Since the process defines the locations of every interface within the mobile or web application, IA requires that the Information Architect be up to date with the industry's best practices for User Experience and User Interface Design, such that the software system is easily utilized by its intended audience.

 Logo Ideation and Design - Although less relevant for established brands, the logo design process is critically important for startup clients and new brands.
 ISBX will undergo a formal logo ideation process that will help establish the core identity of the application by tapping into the vision of the product owner (client).